mapprotocol/docs/develop/map-relay-chain/marker/AboutValidator.md

 OPTIONS

-  --validator                                                  the target you will sign the message
+  --target                                                     the target you will sign the message

   --signerPriv                                                 The private key of signaddress is used to generate sign data